The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Exploiting LLM Agent-based Attack

-To explore the feasibility of using modern AI agents as attack vectors, we designed three synthetic applications with the goal of identifying LLMs that would respond differently to the same malicious prompt depending on how it is delivered.
-Figure~\ref{fig:synt_apps} presents a design of the agent architecture to be employed in each synthetic application.
+To explore the feasibility of using modern AI agents as attack vectors, we design three synthetic applications with the goal of identifying LLMs that would respond differently to the same malicious prompt depending on how it is delivered.
+Figure~\ref{fig:synt_apps} presents a design for each synthetic application and the steps to complete an attack on each configuration.
+For more details regarding the specific agent system-prompt employed in each scenario, see appendix~\ref{sec:appendixA}.

+\textbf{Direct Prompt Injection attack.} We begin our analysis with a classic Direct Prompt Injection attack.
+This scenario involves an LLM agent equipped with several tools that allow it to perform commands in a non-interactive bash terminal through Python libraries like \texttt{subprocess} and a specific system prompt.
+The attack surface is represented by the prompt itself, while the core trust boundary lies in the LLM trust in the content of user-provided prompts.
+Unlike prior prompt-injection studies that emphasize policy-violating text generation, our attacks explicitly coerce LLM agents to decode, unpack, and launch binaries, achieving system-level compromise under realistic tool access.

-We began our analysis with a classic Direct Prompt Injection attack.
-We provided the LLM agent (equipped with a terminal interaction tool) with a prompt containing both harmful and harmless information, and analyzed whether it would execute the command pipe or classify the prompt content as malicious.
-This attack served as the baseline for our research and was designed to evaluate the intrinsic security mechanisms of LLMs against harmful input originating from malicious users that could compromise the integrity of a computing system.
+To attack this configuration, we provide the LLM with a prompt containing both harmful and harmless information in order to analyze whether the agent would execute the command pipe or the model would classify the prompt content as malicious.
+This attack served as the baseline for our research and was designed to evaluate the intrinsic security mechanisms of LLMs against harmful input -- originated from malicious users -- containing explicit instructions that can compromise the agent host platform security.
+The agent architecture and attack phases are represented in Figure~\ref{fig:synt_apps}(a).

-Building upon the insight from Direct Prompt Injection preliminary tests -- which showed that bypassing the security mechanisms of modern LLMs remains a surprisingly achievable task -- we extended our investigation to assess a more critical scenario: the\textit{ potential for these models to act as involuntary facilitators of malicious behavior}.
-Specifically, we focused on the implementation of RAG Backdoor attacks designed to target benign, unaware users.
-We aim to demonstrate how LLMs, when integrated into agentic RAG, can be covertly manipulated to execute harmful operations without any direct adversarial interaction with the user and the agent.
-Our RAG Backdoor attack is specifically within the observation and thought attack category.
-In this scenario, the malicious prompt is hidden within a document in the knowledge base and the attack is triggered during the data retrieval and planning phase.
-The execution should occur seamlessly, without altering the final output or alerting the user.
+\textbf{Observation\&Thought RAG Backdoor attack.} Building upon the insight from Direct Prompt Injection tests -- which showed that bypassing the security mechanisms of modern LLMs remains a surprisingly achievable task -- we extend our investigation to assess a more critical scenario: the \textit{potential for these models to act as involuntary facilitators of malicious behavior}.
+Specifically, we focus on the implementation of RAG Backdoor attacks designed to target benign, unaware users.
+We aim to demonstrate how LLMs can be manipulated to execute harmful operations without any direct adversarial interaction with the user or the agent.